zh30/native-translate/README.md

 ### Performance
 - Models are cached after first use per language pair
 - Translation results are cached for faster subsequent access
+- Popup and side panel proactively warm the next language pair to avoid cold-start stalls
 - Memory usage is optimized with WeakSet tracking

 ## Contributing